-Uber went public and a bunch of rich people got richer
+Uber went public, and a bunch of rich people got richer

 Uber has been using venture capital to subsidize low-cost rides for users.
 As it starts to raise prices, consumers may drop off.
 Investors are excited about Uber’s public offering, but the IPO may mostly be a way to let the venture capitalists, who have long supported the brand, cash out.
 New shareholders will have contend with how Uber becomes profitable–and if it can.

 Amid these concerns are yet more big questions about how regulation will affect the company.
-In New York, the Taxi Workers Alliance convinced city government to instill a one-year cap on new ride-hail licenses and a $17.22 per hour wage minimum.
+In New York, the Taxi Workers Alliance convinced city government to instill a one-year cap on new ride-hail licenses and a $17.22-per-hour wage minimum.
 In London, Uber is working under a 15-month probationary license after Transport of London initially revoked the company’s license over safety concerns.

 The driver question

 On Wednesday, ahead of the IPO, Uber and Lyft drivers in cities across the globe went on strike over wages and working conditions.
 Another battle happening in parallel is over a question of whether drivers for Uber and Lyft should be classified as contractors or employees.
-In March, Uber settled a class action lawsuit with drivers not bound by arbitration agreements for $20 million, in order to avoid reclassifying workers.
+In March, Uber settled a class-action lawsuit with drivers not bound by arbitration agreements for $20 million, in order to avoid reclassifying workers.
 Both Uber and Lyft have stated in SEC filings that if either were to have to make drivers declared to be employees, their businesses would be aversely affected.

 Currently, Uber pays drivers a fee for driving based on miles driven, time spent driving, and demand for rides.
 Giving drivers a flat fee per hour or set hours could add significant cost to Uber.